 Since you can’t just easily go to shops, utilize the internet heavily.
-Today, not only can you learn a lot online but there are so many online shops and even we now offer fine men’s accessories with worldwide free shipping with $250 or more.
+Today, not only can you learn a lot online but there are so many online shops and even we noffer fine men’s accessories with free shipping on orders of $75 or more and free shipping worldwide for $250 or more.

 Look For Local Craftsmen

 Since you have the funds, I suggest you start to look for skilled craftsmen locally.
 Chances are there is somebody that can help you with your wardrobe.
-Their style may be awkward and so you have to guide the craftsman by showing him pictures.
-Some are very open to try new things, others are not.
+Their style may be awkward, and so you have to guide the craftsman by showing him pictures.
+Some are very open to trying new things, others are not.
 Pick and choose what works best for you.
-Sometimes, it is good to just let them do their thing, because otherwise the result won’t be satisfactory.
+Sometimes, it is good just to let them do their thing because otherwise, the result won’t be satisfactory.
 In my experience, you’ll find out pretty quickly what your craftsman is willing to do.

 Travel to Sartorial Destinations

 Wherever you travel, make sure to research stores and craftsmen before.
 Make appointments to maximize your time and try to figure out what the selection is beforehand, so you don’t waste any effort while you are in town.
 Some even go on bespoke vacations, and if you discuss things with a tailor, they can get a suit done in 2 weeks, or at least you get enough fittings in so they can ship the final product to you.
 Also, if you have enough friends who would want to buy suits or shirts, you may be able in talk the tailor to coming to your location.
 Of course, this requires much more work and enough business for the craftsman to make it worth his while, but it can be a great option.

 Lastly, if you can’t travel yourself or if shops only ship domestically, maybe you have a friend in that country or you know somebody who can bring you something.
 Personally, I’d advice you to use friends only very sparingly to bring you things because then they are happy to help, and otherwise you become a burden.